 Not changing your username from "admin" will only make things easier for them.
 Make sure that you have a strong password as well.

-While at it, you can also use a Captcha along with user login as an extra layer of protection.
+While at it, you can also use a Captcha along with a user login as an extra layer of protection.
 If you prefer, try to limit the number of login attempts as well.

 Additionally, you can also use a firewall to change the URL of your login page from default.
 This will allow you to customize the link to a URL of your choice.
 As always, be careful with whom you share the login details.
-And if you do share, be certain to change your login details regularly.
+And if you do share, be sure to change your login details regularly.

 You might have already noticed that some sites have a "not secure" sign on the URL.
 This is because they are non-SSL websites, which could make your site look untrustworthy.
 The SSL certificate protects your data by activating a padlock on data transfer, transactions, and logins.

 Fortunately, you can get this license from several online sources.
 It is becoming a norm for sites to have SSL protection.
 So make it a priority as soon as you establish your student blog.

 There is no shortage of plugin choices for student blogs.
 To an extent, these plugins and add-ons are necessary to ensure the smooth running of the site.
 However, it is equally important that you double-check the quality and safety of the plugins themselves.
 Make it a point only to install credible options that are well supported.

 You also need to perform updates released by your plugin developer, as they might contain security patches as well.
 Besides, if there are any plugins that you no longer use, it would be wise to uninstall them.

 If you are always managing your blog from your personal computer, you are likely logged in most of the time.
 So if your computer is attacked, your blog is also under threat.
 Your saved passwords and cookies could be used to access the blog itself and other data.